chansak/swu/document/installation.md

  ## Preparing machine before working
-First of all, clone the source code from github by the code
+First of all, clone the source code from github by the command bellow,

 ```bash
 git clone https://github.com/chansak/swu.git